 My muesli container is for the little bit of granola I keep at home.
-Mixed nuts, dried fruit, rolled oats and dessicated coconut all go into making it.
+Mixed nuts, dried fruit, rolled oats and desiccated coconut all go into making it.
 Rolled oats are a breakfast must!
 Dave makes them with a dash of whisky and cream or butter!

 Then I have my snack containers.
 I have recently added popcorn to this list which is a great snack in my opinion.
 The crumpet mix is for a quick afternoon treat and I have matza nearly every day with peanut butter and cheese.
 Dave and I have cheese on crackers every night after dinner.